MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

         ❯ Automatically
           Processed in JavaScript by user
     ```

     > [!NOTE]
+    > App Center SDK does not set up mocks automatically for App Center modules during the linking process.
+If you are using [Jest test framework](https://facebook.github.io/jest/) in your application and experience errors caused by the App Center SDK while running tests with Jest, add the following to the jest section of package.json file (include only modules in use):
+    > ```JSON
+    > "setupFiles": [
+    >    "<rootDir>/node_modules/appcenter/test/AppCenterMock.js",
+    >    "<rootDir>/node_modules/appcenter-analytics/test/AppCenterAnalyticsMock.js",
+    >    "<rootDir>/node_modules/appcenter-crashes/test/AppCenterCrashesMock.js",
+    >    "<rootDir>/node_modules/appcenter-push/test/AppCenterPushMock.js"
+    > ]
+    >```

+    > [!NOTE]
     > Whether processing of crashes is automatic or triggered by Javascript methods, crashes are always processed after the restart of the application.
 Crashes cannot be processed at the time the application crashes.